 7 best practices when designing for accessibility

-Reading time: about 9 min
+Reading time: about 8 min

 Topics:

-After all, great digital products are made for everyone’s enjoyment.
-Accessibility lets individuals with visual, motor, auditory, speech, or cognitive impairments get the best experience possible from your product.
+Designing for accessibility and inclusion should matter to every UX and UI designer.
+Accessibility lets individuals with visual, motor, auditory, speech, or cognitive impairments get the best experience possible from your website or product.
 Designing for accessibility doesn’t mean your product’s UX or UI will suffer.
+By looking at things from different points of view, products become that much better.

 What does it mean to design for accessibility?

 Designing for accessibility means creating designs to meet the diverse needs of the users who engage with your products.
-Ask yourself a few questions about who you really design for:
+Ask yourself a few questions about who you design for:

-• Would someone who is color blind or visually impaired overlook crucial details in your UX/UI?
+- Would someone who is color blind or visually impaired overlook crucial details in your UX/UI?

-• Would someone who is deaf or has hearing difficulties miss notifications or alerts in your app?
+- Would someone who is deaf or has hearing difficulties miss notifications or alerts in your app?

 Accessibility design best practices

+When designing for accessibility, a great resource for confirming that your work is Section 508-ready is the Web Content Accessibility Guidelines 2.1 (WCAG).
 Go ahead and bookmark it now.
 You’ll refer to it a lot while you’re designing for accessibility.

-Whatever the ability, context, or situation that users tackle, you’ll find there’s always a way to make your UX/UI more accessible.
+You’ll find there’s always a way to make your UX/UI more accessible.
 It’s not much different than making product changes to fit in a new feature or to adjust for more compatibility to attract even more customers.

-But there are best practices to keep in mind and general rules you’ll want to consider.
+There’s not just one fail-safe approach to designing for accessibility and inclusion, but there are best practices to keep in mind and general rules you’ll want to consider.

 Don’t make color the only visual way you convey information

+To help in situations like these, use thick borders, bold text, italics, and underlines in your designs.
+Test your layouts in black and white to determine their readability.
 When showing errors on screen, add in icons or labels.
 Want to check the WCAG color-contrast ratios in your layout?
 Consult the Contrast app for Mac or the online WebAIM contrast checker.

 Whatever accessibility solution you choose, try to move beyond any internal bias for color text.

-Have contrast between text and background
+Increase contrast between text and backgrounds

-To get a gut feel for the struggle, step away from your crisp Retina display (the way most designers see the world) and find a conference room with a projector.
+To get a feel for the experience, step away from your crisp Retina display (the way most designers see the world) and find a conference room with a projector.
 Then, plug a VGA adapter into your MacBook and see what low-contrast UX/UI designs look like for people with a visual disability.

 Spoiler alert for those trying this exercise: low-contrast designs become fuzzy and washed out.